tejiriaustin/filemodtracker/README.md

 # File Modification Tracker

-This project is a File Modification Tracker implemented in Go, designed to run as a background service on Windows.
+This project is a File Modification Tracker implemented in Go, designed to run as a background service.
 It tracks and records modifications to files in a specified directory, integrates system monitoring via osquery, and provides configuration management.

 ## Prerequisites